What is a machine? – 3 idiots machine definition breakdown

 “Machines are any combination of bodies so connected that their relative motions are constrained and by which means, force and motion may be transmitted and modified as a screw and its nut, or a lever arranged to turn about a fulcrum or a pulley about its pivot, etc. especially, a construction, more or less complex consisting of a combination of moving parts, or simple mechanical elements as wheels, levers, cams etc.”

-1st part – “Machines are any combination of bodies so connected that their relative motions are constrained
+1st part – “Machines are any combination of bodies so connected that their relative motions are constrained.

-We can write the constraint relation for displacement between the two masses for this case as :
+We can write the constraint relation for the displacement between the two masses for this case as :

-*Refer to this article for a detailed discussion on writing constrained relations : Click Here
+*Refer to this article for a detailed discussion on writing constrained relations: Click Here

-2nd part – “and by which means, force and motion may be transmitted
+2nd part – “and by which means, force and motion may be transmitted.

 The gravitational force on 1 (m1*g) is transmitted through the string to affect the motion of 2.